lucapette/website/content/writing/my-programming-principles.md

 Having said that, I think we often make it harder for ourselves than it should be because there's a certain social pressure to treat code like poetry.
-It has to be pretty so we're looking for elegant, apt, short names for everything.
-I struggled early in my career with this but I grew out of it because I realized a few things:
+It has to be pretty so we're looking for elegant, apt, and short names for everything.
+I struggled early in my career with this but I grew out of it when I realized a few things:

-- Unless it's a trivial problem, I won't likely get naming right while I'm drafting a first version.
+- Unless it's a trivial problem, I will not get naming right while I'm drafting a first version.
-- Naming is the most significant design tool at my disposal white I'm writing.
+- Naming is the most significant design tool at my disposal while I'm writing.
-  Due the focused nature of such tasks, sometimes I lose sight of that on a conscious level while writing.
-Calling something, say, `JobScheduler` will constraint the design of whatever interact with it to treat it like a job scheduler right?
-Right, it sounds obvious.
+  Due the focus required to write code, sometimes I lose sight of that on a conscious level.
+Calling something, say, `JobScheduler` will constraint the design of whatever interact with it to treat it like a job scheduler and maybe it's not.
 - Way too often I want to get the naming right too early.
-The delta between the mental model I created for the problem I want to solve and the actual code I will end up writing decreases as I write it.
+The delta between the mental model I created for the problem I want to solve and the actual code I will end up writing only decreases as I write it.

-All these considerations lead me to what I call "relaxed naming" (ah the irony of not liking this naming 🙃).
-In a way, I'm bound to get some names wrong the first time around.
-But it's effect of the problem.
+All these considerations lead me to what I call "relaxed naming" (ah the irony of not liking this naming 🙃).I'm bound to get some names wrong the first time around.
+That's an effect of the problem.
 The cause is that I don't understand the problem yet well enough to be satisfied with the naming.
-"Relaxed naming" is my process now and it looks like this:
+"Relaxed naming" looks like this:

 - Call things what they do _right now_.
 The more descriptive the name, the better.
 Bonus points if it feels a little boring.

 Yep, there's no step two.

 It's a little cheeky I'll give you that.
-But all things considered, after 20 years I'm finally happy with my naming process.
+But all things considered, it only took me 20 years to be happy with my naming process.
 I look at it the same way I look at jotting down a first version of a new system.
-It's obvious maybe but spelling it out helps: the thing you're naming is _always new_.
-You're naming it now because it's not there yet.
+Spelling out obvious things sometimes helps: the thing I'm trying to name is _new_.
+I am naming it now because it's not there yet.
 So the principle [make it work, make it good, make it fast](#make-it-work-make-it-good-make-it-fast) works pretty well here except there's no step three.